 What types of DAW software do EDM producers use?

-EDM artists use a variety of software to create their music.
+Artists use a variety of edm software to create their music.
 The most popular Digital Audio Workstations used by Electronic Dance Music producers are:

 - Ableton Live